nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design considerations

 **Aspect: Whether the prefix `r/` is necessary.**
-* Alternative: (not taken) To remove the need for the prefix such that the command format is `remark INDEX REMARK`
+* Alternative (not taken):  To remove the need for the prefix such that the command format is `remark INDEX REMARK`
   * Pros: For a fast typer, this would save time to not need to type special characters like `/`
   * Cons: May lead to invalid behaviour not being flagged out appropriately, such as if user type `remark 1 2 Likes hiking!`, thinking it would add remarks to clients 1 and 2.
   * Cons: Does not leverage on existing `ArgumentMultimap` as a separate parsing of input is necessary, which gives way to more potential errors.